-It may seem like my world revolves around the Ford GT, but as mentioned a couple days ago I also own a 2018 Dodge Challenger SRT Demon.
-In fact, it was just over a year ago when I committed to buying a Dodge Demon after driving it at the press introduction.
+It may seem like my world revolves around the Ford GT, but I also own a 2018 Dodge Challenger SRT Demon.
+In fact, it was almost 2 years ago when I committed to buying a Dodge Demon after driving it at the press introduction.
 When I made that commitment I knew buying a Demon would pretty much nuke my ability to keep my 2005 Ford GT and get a new Ford GT.
 There was simply no way to keep all three cars — the math wouldn’t work no matter how creatively I wrote the equation.
+I know a lot of people have this dilemma.
+They save up their money, invest in stocks that will have increased in value by the time they want to buy the car (look at this motley fool stock advisor review if you want to find out more about this), or inherit money, but they just don’t have enough to keep the car they already have and justify a new one.

 Cry me a river, right?
 Instead of having two Ford GTs (a 2005 and 2019) I’m ending up with one 2018 Dodge Challenger SRT Demon and one new 2019 Ford GT.
 Yes, it was painful watching my 2005 Ford GT drive away, but it could be worse.